 Begun in 1963, Cuyahoga Community College has become a crucial part of the educational and economic landscape in Northeast Ohio.
 At Tri-C’s campuses in Cleveland, Parma, Highland Hills and Westlake, a diverse student body enjoys one of Ohio’s most affordable tuition rates while making strides toward a diploma or certificate, or training or retraining for a dynamic job market.
 Students in Tri-C’s Creative Arts division pursue dreams of acting, playing and singing, making art, designing for print and web, and so much more.
 Tri-C’s continuing commitment to the humanities is affirmed by a recent gift from the Mandel family, and celebrated through the establishment of the Jack, Joseph and Morton Mandel Humanities Center.

-Click HERE for the Creative Arts, Cuyohoga Community College website.
+Click HERE for the Cuyahoga Community College Mandel Scholars Academy website.